Why is My Cat Not Using the Litter Box?

 Cat Displaying FLUTD Signs, Now What?

-If your cat is displaying signs of FLUTD, such as straining repeatedly to urinate and inability to produce urine, seek veterinary care immediately.
+If your cat is displaying lower urinary tract signs, such as straining repeatedly to urinate and inability to produce urine, seek veterinary care immediately.
 This condition can rapidly become fatal, especially in male cats.
 Your veterinarian will examine your cat and collect urine samples for testing.
 In some cases, blood testing may be required.
 Radiographs (X-rays) are also often necessary, as well as an abdominal ultrasound, in order to diagnose the cause of FLUTD.

 For the complete slideshow on Things You Must Know About Cat Urinary Tract Infections, visit petMD.